kostaAtStampli/StampliMCP/QUICK_START.md

 - Check logs in stderr

 **Knowledge files not found:**
-- Make sure you ran `dotnet publish`, not just `dotnet build`
-- Verify `publish/Knowledge/` folder has all 13 JSON files
+- Knowledge is embedded; republish if you changed JSON

 ---